Learning Koopman Models From Data Under General Noise Conditions: Identification approach

-which is an exact finite dimensional Koopman form with innovation noise structure and $z_k=\Phi(x_k)$, with $z_k\in\mathbb{R}^{n_\mathrm{z}}$ being the lifted state and $n_\mathrm{z}=n_\mathrm{f}$. \end{theorem} \begin{proof} The proof is given in Appendix \ref{sec:appendix_proof_embedding}. \end{proof} While \eqref{eq:koop_model_structure} is an exact embedding if Assumptions \ref{assumption:exact_embedding_aut} and \ref{assumption:exact_embedding_output_aut} hold, in an identification setting it may be desirable to trade accuracy with simplicity of the model.
+which is an exact finite dimensional Koopman form with innovation noise structure and \revtwo{$z_k=\Phi(x_k)\in\mathbb{R}^{n_\mathrm{z}}$ being the lifted state with} $n_\mathrm{z}=n_\mathrm{f}$. \end{theorem} \begin{proof} The proof is given in \cref{sec:appendix_proof_embedding}. \end{proof} While \eqref{eq:koop_model_structure} is an exact embedding if Assumptions \ref{assumption:exact_embedding_aut} and \ref{assumption:exact_embedding_output_aut} hold, in an identification setting, it may be desirable to trade accuracy with simplicity of the model.
 We can conceptually write the Koopman model to be identified as:

-where the input function $\mathcal{B}$ may have different complexities, i.e., $\mathcal{B}\in\{B,\;\sum_{i=1}^{n_\mathrm{z}}B_iz_{k,i}$ $+B_0$,$\;B(z_k),\;B(z_k,u_k)\}$, corresponding to a linear, bilinear, input affine or what we call a general model structure.
+where the input function $\mathcal{B}$ may have different complexities, i.e., $\mathcal{B}\in\{B,\;\sum_{i=1}^{n_\mathrm{z}}B_iz_{k,i}+B_0$,$\;B(z_k),\;B(z_k,u_k)\}$, corresponding to a linear, bilinear, input affine or what we call a general model structure.
 Similar to the $\mathcal{B}$ matrix, the innovation noise term can be considered with various dependencies: $\mathcal{K}\in\{K,\; \sum_{i=1}^{n_\mathrm{z}}K_i z_{k,i}+K_0,\; K(z_k),$ $K(z_k,u_k),\;K(z_k,u_k,e_k) \}$.
-Choosing a suitable structural form of $\mathcal{B}$ and $\mathcal{K}$ corresponds to a model structure selection problem, as in classical system identification.
+Choosing a suitable structural form of $\mathcal{B}$ and $\mathcal{K}$ corresponds to a model structure selection problem as in classical system identification.
 To use the more complex Koopman models for control (not fully LTI), it is possible to cast the model into a \emph{linear parameter-varying} (LPV) form (see \cite{Aut_Iacob_inputs} for the noiseless case) by introducing a so called scheduling variable $p_k$ that is required to be measurable/observable from the system.
-For nonlinear systems described by LPV models, there exists a multitude of convex and computationally efficient control synthesis methods, where the user can also shape performance and achieve global guarantees of stability \cite{Mohammadpour}.
-To cast \eqref{eq:koopman_model_structure_selection} into an LPV form, we must first note that, generally, the noise $e_k$ is not directly measurable, but thanks to the innovation noise setting of \eqref{eq:data_gen}, $e_k = y_k - Cz_k$ holds.
+For nonlinear systems described by LPV models, there exists a multitude of convex and computationally efficient control synthesis methods where the user can also shape performance and achieve global guarantees of stability \cite{Mohammadpour}.
+To cast \eqref{eq:koopman_model_structure_selection} into an LPV form, we must first note that, in general, the noise $e_k$ is not directly measurable, but thanks to the innovation noise setting of \eqref{eq:data_gen}, $e_k = y_k - Cz_k$ holds.
 Then, we can conceptually write the LPV form of the Koopman model \eqref{eq:koopman_model_structure_selection} as: